If you get the flu while you’re hāpu (pregnant), it can put your life, and your baby’s life, at risk. Your best defence is to get a free flu jab.

 Getting a COVID-19 vaccination at the same time as the free flu jab

-You can have a COVID-19 vaccine or booster at the same time as your free flu vaccine.
+You can have any COVID-19 vaccination at the same time as your free flu vaccine.
 There’s no need to leave a gap between these vaccines.

-If you haven’t already had it, it’s a good idea to ask if you can get your COVID-19 vaccine or booster when you get your flu jab.
+If you haven’t already had it, it’s a good idea to ask if you can get a COVID-19 vaccination when you get your flu jab.
 Being up-to-date with all your vaccinations gives your the best possible protection for you and your baby.

 You will need to check the vaccination site is able to administer both before you arrive.